Subscribe to the Newsletter

 Specialized Certification: Look for a Certified Sex Therapist.
 This credential indicates advanced, specialized training in human sexuality, which goes far beyond general psychotherapy training.

 An Integrative Approach: A therapist who blends multiple effective modalities can offer more tailored care.
-Our approach integrates Psychodynamic Therapy to uncover the unconscious roots of your patterns, Emotionally Focused Therapy (EFT) to heal relational wounds, and Mindfulness-Based skills to help you manage urges without acting on them.
+My approach integrates Psychodynamic Therapy to uncover the unconscious roots of your patterns, Emotionally Focused Therapy (EFT) to heal relational wounds, and Mindfulness-Based skills to help you manage urges without acting on them.

-Our process is collaborative, confidential, and focused on your unique journey.
+My process is collaborative, confidential, and focused on your unique journey.

 The Initial Consultation: It begins with a free, confidential phone consultation where you can share your concerns and get a feel for my approach without any pressure.